Ikergune/firos/README.md

 6. Execute "source setup.bash" to allow the current command line instance to use FIROS

 FIROS is now installed in your robot!

+**Important Note:** The first time FIROS is launched it will ask you for root permissions to install it's dependencies

 Configuring FIROS